otrv4/otrv4-prekey-server/otrv4-prekey-server.md

          long-term keys.
       1. Filter out expired prekey messages from each group (by checking if the User Profile and/or the Prekey Profile are expired).
-   1. Choose the prekey message with the latest expiry time from the group.
+      1. Choose the prekey message with the latest expiry time from each group.
    1. Discards any duplicated prekey message.
    1. Filter out invalid prekey messages from the group, as defined in the [Validating Prekey Messages](#https://github.com/otrv4/otrv4/blob/master/otrv4.md#validating-prekey-message)